prtvi/rat-in-a-maze/README.md

 The algorithm uses backtracking to avoid paths that would not lead to the destination.

-This visualization is built in way that the rat can only make new moves in only _down_ and _right_ directions.
+This algorithm is built in way that the rat can only make new moves in only _down_ and _right_ directions.

 ## About the project